Probing dark energy and neutrino mass from upcoming lensing experiments of CMB and galaxies: Sensitivity to the survey design of cosmic shear experiment

-Next, in Figure \ref{fom-tobs}, similarly to Figure \ref{mnu-tobs}, the figure-of-merit for various choices of $N$ is plotted against the total observation time $T\rom{obs}$.
+Next, in Fig.~\ref{fom-tobs}, similarly to Fig.~\ref{mnu-tobs}, the FoM for various choices of $N$ is plotted against the total observation time $T\rom{obs}$.
 Note here that varying $t\rom{exp}$, we looked for the maximum value of FoM for each observation time $T\rom{obs}$, under the condition $t\rom{exp}\geq5$ min.
 Then, the best constraint is obtained from the $N=2$ case, and the improvement of the FoM is roughly proportional to $\sim T\rom{obs}$.
-However, the resultant constraint is not so drastically changed compared to the one obtained from the canonical setup in section \ref{sec4}.
+However, the resultant constraint is not so drastically changed compared to the one obtained from the canonical setup in Sec.~\ref{sec4}.
 Even at $T\rom{obs}=250$ nights, the improvement is still below $\sim1.7$.

-The results indicate that joint constraints on the neutrino mass and dark energy equation-of-state parameter is rather stable against the details of the survey setup of the cosmic shear experiment, and in this sense, we could say that the forecast results in section \ref{sec4} is robust.
+The results indicate that joint constraints on the neutrino mass and dark energy equation-of-state parameter is rather stable against the details of the survey setup of the cosmic shear experiment, and in this sense, we could say that the forecast results in Sec.~\ref{sec4} is robust.

-\FIGURE[t]{ { The figure-of-merit, FoM($w_0,w_a$), as a function of exposure time, fixing total observation $180$ nights.
-The results are normalized by FoM$\rom{fid}$($w_0,w_a$)$=168$, which is obtained from the canonical survey setup (see Sec.\ref{sec4}).
-Line types are the same as in Figure \ref{mnu-texp}. } } \FIGURE[t]{ { The figure-of-merit, FoM($w_0,w_a$), as a function of total observation time $T\rom{obs}$, determined by the optimal choice of the exposure time.
-Here, the exposure time is optimized so as to maximize FoM($w_0,w_a$) for each observation time under the condition $t\rom{exp}>5$ min.
-The blue filled circle is the result for the fiducial survey setup.
-Line types are as the same in Figure \ref{mnu-tobs}. } }